Highway, Street & Bridge Construction

 Recent Developments

 • While what a second Trump term could mean for the construction sector remains uncertain, some industry observers suggest there are clues from his first term and past policy statements, according to Construction Dive.
-About $294 billion in funding under the Infrastructure Investment and Jobs Act (IIJA) will pass to the Trump administration, and it’s possible the new administration could try to pull back some IIJA funding or allocate it in different ways, according to Brookings.
+About $294 billion in funding under the Infrastructure Investment and Jobs Act (IIJA) passed to the Trump administration, and it’s possible the new administration could try to pull back some IIJA funding or allocate it in different ways, according to Brookings.
 President Trump will also likely favor traditional infrastructure, such as roads and bridges, over high-speed rail projects and efforts supporting electric vehicles.
 A Trump administration may also emphasize rural infrastructure projects and public-private partnerships for project funding.
 Highway Trust Fund dollars and advanced appropriations will most likely remain secure, according to SmartBrief.

 Get A Demo